Bosnia and Herzegovina–Croatia relations: Demographics

-Croats of Bosnia and Herzegovina (544,780 persons at the 2013 census) comprise 15.43% of the country's population and 22.4% of the Federation entity, where 91% of them live.
-Four out of ten Federation's cantons have Croat majority.
-Bosniaks in Croatia amounted to 31,479 at the 2011 census (0.7%).
+The Croats of Bosnia and Herzegovina (544,780 persons at the 2013 census) comprise 15.43% of the country's population and 22.4% of the Federation entity, where 91% of them live.
+Four out of ten Federation's cantons have a Croat majority.
+According to the Croatian 2021 census, there were 109,352 people with both Croatian and another citizenship, the majority of whom were Croats of Bosnia and Herzegovina living in Croatia.
+Bosniaks of Croatia amounted to 24,131 at the 2021 census (0.6%).
+There is also a smaller number of Serbs of Bosnia and Herzegovina working in Croatia.

 The two countries do not have an agreement on dual citizenship, and the number of persons with double citizenship is therefore unclear.
 According to the Croatian Ministry of Interior, 384,631 Croatian citizens had registered residence in Bosnia and Herzegovina in July 2019.
 35,547 citizens of Croatia cast their vote at polling stations in Bosnia and Herzegovina for the 2019–20 Croatian presidential election, and 21,898 for the parliamentary elections in July 2020.

 Several high-level Croatian politicians have been born in Bosnia and Herzegovina, including:

-World War II Croatian fascist leaders Ante Pavelić, from Bradina, and Maks Luburić, from Ljubuški;